DICTION:DynamIC robusT whIte bOx watermarkiNg scheme for deep neural networks

+where, the secret projection key $K_{\text{proj}}$ corresponds to the set of parameters of $\text{Proj}_{\theta}^{\text{DNN}}$,i.e., $K_{\text{Proj}}=\theta$.
+Let us recall that for the Uchida et al.'s scheme \cite{uchida2017embedding} $K_{\text{Proj}}$ is the projection matrix $A$ (see \eqref{eq:uchida_proj}).
+To go further, we can start to refine the RIGA watermark regularizer term as:

+where $d$ is the distance between the embedded watermark on the targeted one $b$.
+As stated, if $b$ is an image, $d$ will correspond to MSE.

-As stated previously, to counteract the WKA and PIA attacks, RIGA includes another DNN model $F_{det}$ the role of which is to maintain the distribution of the watermarked weights as close as possible to the one of the nonwatermarked weights.
-To do so, $F_{det}$ is trained with the following dataset $((w^{wat},1), (w,0))$.
-In that way, $F_{det}$ is a binary classifier that discriminates between watermarked and nonwatermarked weights.
-The loss function used to train $F_{det}$ is the binary cross entropy $E_{det}$ given as:
+This preliminary RIGA watermark regularizer $E'_{\text{wat}}$ is completed with a second term to counteract the WKA and PIA attacks.
+As stated, RIGA includes another DNN model $F_{\text{det}}$ whose role is to keep the distribution of the watermarked weights as close as possible to that of the non-watermarked weights.
+To do so, $F_{\text{det}}$ is trained with the following dataset $((w^{\text{wat}},1), (w,0))$.
+In that way, $F_{\text{det}}$ is a binary classifier that discriminates between watermarked and nonwatermarked weights.
+The loss function used to train $F_{\text{det}}$ is the binary cross entropy $E_{\text{det}}$ given as: